seemuch/vimrc/README.md

 	make

-(Works only on machines that run Linux or Mac OS.)
+Works only on machines that run Linux or Mac OS.
+Warning: this will remove all your original vim configurations.
+Back them up if necessary.

 Plugins included
 =====